-Each program in Part III of the RFP contains program standards.
+Part III of the RFP contains program standards for the Family Caregiver Support Program.
 Part IV contains the application.
 A separate and complete application must be submitted for each program.
 An original and five copies should be submitted in the order in which it is presented.
 Each proposal shall include the following four sections:

-(A) Program Description (C) Program Budget

-(B) Program Management (D) Supporting
+- (A) Program Description (C) Program Budget - (B) Program Management (D) Supporting Documentation

-Documentation

-Proposals may be withdrawn from consideration by written notice received at any time prior to award.
-An authorized bidder representative may withdraw proposals in person.
+Proposals may be withdrawn from consideration by the bidder who has submitted a proposal but who no longer wishes to be considered at any time prior to award.
+An authorized bidder representative may withdraw proposals by delivering a written request of withdrawal in person.

-The bidder will bear all costs of developing the renewal and submitting one original and five copies to SOURCEWISE.
-SOURCEWISE reserves the right to reject all or part of any proposal if that proposal does not meet the minimum submission qualifications stated in the RPF document.
+The bidder will bear all costs of developing the renewal and submitting one original and five copies to Sourcewise.
+Sourcewise reserves the right to reject all or part of any proposal if that proposal does not meet the minimum submission qualifications stated in the RPF document.